Why traditional meeting room systems no longer cut it in the hybrid workplace

 It’s no surprise that the use of video-conferencing platforms (VC platforms) has surged in the last year.
 As travel bans came into place and people were told to stay at home, the world needed a new way to stay connected.

-The beauty of working from home means that it is easy to download different VC software onto your laptop and carry out meetings as usual (albeit from a spare bedroom or your kitchen table).
+The beauty of working from home means that it is easy to download different tools onto your laptop and carry out meetings as usual (albeit from a spare bedroom or your kitchen table).

 But what happens when you return to the office?
 Are your current meeting room spaces equipped to deal with the different video platforms?